pavius/nuclio-1/README.md

 **Event Sources** - Functions can be invoked through a variety of event sources (e.g. HTTP, RabitMQ, Kafka, Kinesis, DynamoDB, iguazio v3io, schedule, etc’) which are defined in the function spec.
 Event sources are divided to few event classes (req/rep, async, stream, pooling) which define their behaviour.
 Different event sources can plug seamlessly to the same function without sacrificing performance, allowing portability, reuse, and flexibility.

-**Data Bindings** -  allow a user to specify the persistent input/output data resources used by the function (data connections are preserved between executions).
+**Data Bindings** -  allow a user to specify persistent input/output data resources used by the function (data connections are preserved between executions).
 Bound data can be in the form of files, objects, records, messages etc. the function spec may include an array of data binding definitions, each specifying the data resource, its credentials and usage parameters.
+Data bindings abstraction allow using the same function with different data sources of the same type and enable function portability.

 **Builder** - take raw code, optional build instructions and dependencies and generate the function artifact (binary or docker container image), it can push the container image to a specified image repository.
 The builder can run in the context of the CLI or as a seperate service for automated development pipelines.